Aluminum Model Toys: Early competition

 AMT was the most successful company in the mid-1950s to mold accurate plastic models in 1:25 scale and sell them to auto manufacturer dealerships, but it was not the first promotional automobile model maker.

 National Products of Chicago, Illinois, started manufacturing pot metal promotional models in the 1930s.
-Among their earliest models were the 1934 Studebaker, DeSoto and Chrysler Airflows, Graham and Hupmobile four-door sedans and a variety of other cars and trucks.
+Among their earliest models were the 1934 Studebaker, Chrysler Airflow, Graham and Hupmobile four-door sedans and a variety of other cars and trucks.
 National Products was purchased by Banthrico in 1949.
 Banthrico started making promotional banks of animals and buildings in the 1930s.
 After World War II, Banthrico continued with a focus on precision metal replica banks of cars, accurately painted, and mostly in 1:25 scale.
 According to promo aficionado Clarence Young, these car models were used to display factory car colors to prospective buyers.
-Through the early 1950s Banthrico was the leader in metal promotional models.
+Through 1956, Banthrico was the leader in metal promotional models.

-Nevertheless, the use of plastic was on the rise and would become dominant by the mid-1950s.
-At this time, AMT and its competitors began making plastic promotional models.
-These companies were Scale Model Products (SMP), Product Miniature Company (PMC), National Products and Ideal Models, which later became Jo-Han because of the name conflict with the Ideal Toy Company.
+Nevertheless, the use of plastic was on the rise and would become dominant once Banthrico quit manufacturing promos.
+These other companies were Scale Model Products (SMP), Product Miniature Company (PMC), and Ideal Models, which later became Jo-Han in 1955 because of the name conflict with the Ideal Toy Company.
 PMC may have been the first to actually produce a model in plastic, but Banthrico, PMC, and others faded while AMT and Jo-Han gained momentum on the promo scene.

 Among these companies, SMP of Birmingham, Michigan, is the most significant to AMT.
 About 1958, SMP started what was to become the plastic modeling craze by introducing the “annual” kit, often with a 3-in-1 theme where the model could be built in stock, custom, or racing versions.
 Aluminum Model Toys bought SMP in 1961, adopting SMP's 3-in-1 kit idea and the SMP logo, which at the time was a diamond shape.
 AMT also adopted some of the SMP kit features when making promotional models.
-For example the 1959 Imperial came with a detailed chassis and glued-in axle mounts.
+For example, the 1959 Imperial came with a detailed chassis and glued-in axle mounts.
 Also, the universally recognizable red rectangle with rounded corners shifted from SMP to AMT with a simple change of the diagonally-formed white letters.
 Thus, SMP seems to have created the 3-in-1 annual kit and logo, not AMT.
 AMT then marketed both the SMP and AMT names simultaneously for a couple of years.
 On promo boxes, the diagonal SMP logo was copied by AMT but that style did not last.